kevinrouz/SisyphusCounter/README.md

 2. Users need to type the expected number in the sequence.
 3. If a user types the correct number, the bot increments the expected number.
 4. If a user types the wrong number or repeats their turn, the bot sends a failure message, resets the count to 1, and starts over.
-5. Admins can change the game channel by using the `!set_channel` command in any channel.
+5. Admins can change the game channel by using the `sis set_channel` command in any channel.